kashifrazzaqui/punt/README.md

 * Nice colored formatting on screen
 * Track process memory usage, thread count and exceptions
 * Easily save and reuse configuration/filters
+* Highlights lines which are logging from UI/main thread
-* Log only lines from main/ui thread
+* Log only lines from UI/main thread

 ## Install